-Gulf Group Cobia in the FLEC Zone is typically caught at the ocean surface and therefore neither hook-and-line nor spearfishing gear typically come in contact with bottom habitat.
-However, these gear types have the potential to snag and entangle bottom structures and cause tear-offs or abrasions (Barnette 2001).
-If gear is lost or improperly disposed of, it can harm marine life.
-Entangled gear often becomes fouled with algal growth.
-If fouled gear becomes entangled on corals, the algae may eventually overgrow and kill the coral.
-Gulf Group Cobia is opportunistically targeted, and encountered infrequently by FLEC Zone anglers, with fewer than one cobia typically landed per person (Figures 2.5.2.1 and 2.5.2.2), and one or fewer cobia typically landed per vessel (Figures 2.5.2.3 and 2.5.2.4).
-To that end, decreasing the daily perperson possession limit from two fish to one fish for both the recreational and commercial sectors (Preferred Alternative 2, Preferred Options 2a and 2b) would be expected to decrease cobia harvest by 11% for the recreational sector and 14% for the commercial sector (Table 2.5.2.1).
-Creating a recreational vessel trip limit for FLEC Zone cobia of two fish per trip (Preferred Alternative 3) would result in a reduction of cobia harvest, with the greatest reduction coming from Preferred Alternative 3, Preferred Option 3a, followed by Options 3b and 3c (Table 2.5.2.1).
-Similarly, creating a commercial trip limit of two fish per trip (Preferred Alternative 4) would result in the greatest reduction of cobia harvest for Preferred Option 4a, followed by Options 4b, and 4c (Table 2.5.2.1).
+Modifying the possession limit and implementing a vessel and trip limit may affect the physical environment if fishing effort changes from current levels.
+If harvest is restricted under a reduced possession limit and/or a vessel and/or trip limit, fishing effort is typically expected to be reduced, therefore resulting in a reduction in negative effects to the physical environment.
+Gulf Group Cobia is opportunistically targeted by FLEC Zone anglers, with one or fewer cobia typically landed per person in either sector (Figures 2.5.2.1 and 2.5.2.2), and one or fewer cobia typically landed per vessel in either sector (Figures 2.5.2.3 and 2.5.2.4).
+However, decreasing the daily per-person possession limit from two fish to one fish for both the recreational and commercial sectors (Preferred Alternative 2, Preferred Options 2a and 2b) would be expected to decrease cobia harvest by 11% for the recreational sector and 14% for the commercial sector (Table 2.5.2.1).
+While the majority of recreational and commercial vessels already harvest one or fewer cobia per trip, creating recreational and commercial vessel trip limits for FLEC Zone cobia of two fish per trip (Preferred Alternative 3, Preferred Option 3a and Preferred Alternative 4, Preferred Alternative 4a) would further reduce cobia harvest by 18.9% for the recreational sector and 9% for the commercial sector.
+This reduction would not be as large under Preferred Alternative 3, Options 3b and 3c, or Preferred Alternative 4, Options 4b, and 4c (Table 2.5.2.1).

-Effects on the physical environment from fishing effort on Gulf Group Cobia in the FLEC Zone would not be expected to change as a result of the alternatives presented in Action 5.2.
-Fishing gear typically stays at the surface and changing the possession limit, the daily commercial trip limit, and/or the recreational daily possession limit is not expected to result in changes to the way the CMP fishery is prosecuted by either fishing sector.
+While rate of harvest may be reduced under the proposed alternatives, effects on the physical environment from fishing effort on Gulf Group Cobia in the FLEC Zone would not be expected to change as a result of the alternatives presented in Action 5.2.
+Fishing gear typically stays at the surface and changing the possession limit, the daily commercial trip limit, and/or the recreational vessel limit per trip is not expected to result in changes to the way the CMP fishery is prosecuted by either fishing sector.